JohnEarnest/ok/docs/Trees.md

 	  d@&^t?!#t              / identify leaf nodes
 	`d`e`f`i`j`k

-Note that while this format can *only* represent true trees, the vector representing a given tree is not unique.
+Note that the vector representing a given tree is not unique.
 Consider the following equivalent representations of the same tree:

 	  a
 	 / \